-Imagine a pirate captain communicating direction (vision) clearly to the crew (investors, business owners, developers, designers, etc), and enabling them able to row with the same intent and rhythm to the same destination.
+Imagine a pirate captain communicating direction (vision) clearly to the crew (investors, business owners, developers, designers, etc.) and enabling them able to row with the same intent and rhythm to the same destination.
 And reaching the land of a thousand treasures!

 Vision should be a basis that guides decisions and helps prioritize features or tasks.
 Does this feature/element/add-on contribute to the goal?
 If not, channel energy into activities that truly matter.
 To read more about the details, check out my fellow designer Katica’s super-detailed article about feature prioritization techniques.

 Motivation also plays an important role here: remind the team at times of the direction so they understand how their roles and daily activities contribute to the bigger picture.
 This helps them focus more on the work that really makes a difference (in terms of product development).